3ll3d00d/beqdesigner/docs/install.md

 beqdesigner | Linux | A portable, self contained binary (tested on Debian Stretch and Fedora 29)

 To use, simply download one of the above binaries and run it.

+### Is there any difference between beqdesigner.exe and beqdesignerSetup.exe?

+Functionally, no.

+The only difference is that using beqdesignerSetup.exe should lead to faster startup times.

 ### Windows Smartscreen